We’re building the new Mordialloc Freeway to connect the Mornington Peninsula Freeway to the Dingley Bypass.

 - monitoring traffic volumes and adjusting truck routes as required

-- at the work site using a temporary haul road to take trucks off local roads.
+- once at the work site, we'll use a temporary haul road to take trucks off local roads.

 We may also need to reduce the speed limit or close lanes on the roads around our work area to keep you and our workers safe.
 We’ll keep you informed of changes to traffic conditions through road signs.